 The Board recognizes that students who are suspended from school often have no supervision or guidance during the school hours when they are off campus and may fall behind in the coursework.
-The Board believes that, in many cases, it would be better to manage the student's behavior by keeping the student at school or in the Educational Resource Center and providing him/her with supervision that is separated from the regular classroom.
+The Board believes that, in many cases, it would be better to manage the student's behavior by keeping the student at school and providing him/her with supervision that is separated from the regular classroom.